 A banking center manager is responsible for monitoring bank operations, auditing financial transactions, and ensuring that the banking staff provides the highest customer service for their clients.
 Banking center managers assist the team members in responding to the customers' inquiries and concerns regarding the financial options they offer, opening accounts, selling financial instruments, and resolving transactional complaints.
 A banking center manager must have excellent communication and analytical skills, especially in developing banking solutions that would increase the bank's reliability to the customers.

 These skill sets are where the common ground ends though.
-A manager, assistant vice president responsibility is more likely to require skills like "customer service," "financial statements," "risk management," and "project management."
-Whereas a banking center manager requires skills like "secrecy," "loan applications," "related training," and "sales techniques."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a manager, assistant vice president are more likely to require skills like "customer service," "financial statements," "risk management," and "project management."
+On the other hand, a job as a banking center manager requires skills like "secrecy," "loan applications," "related training," and "sales techniques."
+As you can see, what employees do in each career varies considerably.

 On average, banking center managers reach similar levels of education than managers, assistant vice president.
 Banking center managers are 3.8% less likely to earn a Master's Degree and 0.4% less likely to graduate with a Doctoral Degree.